I Am Not Sidney Poitier: Chapter 3

-Upon returning from his failed cross-country trip, Not Sidney decides that he wants to go to college, and sets up a meeting with Gladys Feet.
-He bribes Gladys Feet with a donation to Morehouse College for a place in the upcoming class.
-He's placed in a room with Morris Chesney, a fraternity brother who attempts to bully and haze Not Sidney and others while they rush the fraternity.
+Upon returning from his failed cross-country trip, Not Sidney decides to go to college, and sets up a meeting with Gladys Feet.
+He bribes her with a donation for a place in the upcoming class at Morehouse College, a historically black college.
+He's assigned to a room with Morris Chesney, a fraternity brother who attempts to bully and haze young men rushing the fraternity.
 To end their ongoing conflict, Not Sidney fesmerizes him into reorienting the fraternity around recycling and leaving him alone.
-While at Morehouse, he attends classes taught by Percival Everett.
+While at Morehouse, he attends classes taught by professor and writer Percival Everett.
 Not Sidney goes to his office hours, and develops a mentor/mentee relationship with him after Everett reveals that he is a fraud.
-While attending Everett's classes, Not Sidney meets Maggie, a Spelmanite, and they begin a relationship.
+While attending Everett's classes, Not Sidney meets Maggie, a Spelman College student, and they begin a relationship.